 What is an indoctrination or welcome email sequence?

-An indoctrination campaign is a welcome campaign for your prospects.
-A hearty hello.
+An indoctrination campaign is a welcome campaign for your new leads.

 We like the word indoctrination as a healthy welcome campaign should do exactly that - indoctrinate your prospects into your way of life.